How you can help a student as she supports a women's shelter

-LOCK HAVEN, Pa. — Carolina Carpenetti, a senior at Central Mountain High School made cloth masks in May for a woman's shelter as part of her senior project.
+LOCK HAVEN, Pa. — Carolina Carpenetti, a senior at Central Mountain High School, made cloth masks in May for a woman's shelter as part of her senior project.

 However, she didn't stop when her project was finished.